aec-craft/house_diffusion_BE/README.md

 ## Installation
 **1. Clone repo and install the requirements:**

-My implementation is based on the public implementation of [HouseDiffusion](https://github.com/aminshabani/house_diffusion.git).
+Implementation is based on the public implementation of [HouseDiffusion](https://github.com/aminshabani/house_diffusion.git).

 ```
 git clone https://github.com/sakmalh/house_diffusion
 cd house_diffusion
 pip install -r requirements.txt
 ```
+Add the model from the sharepoint or google drive into the scripts folder and name it as model.pt.

 **2. Initiate the Backend**

 ```